stefanwalther/qliksense-extension-tutorial/tutorial/part-01/07-Custom-Properties.md

 ## Adding a custom section

-So fare we have
+Until now we have
-- added custom items to the built-in section "appearance"
+* added custom items to the built-in section "appearance"
-- added a new section header to the built-in section "appearance"
+* added a new section header to the built-in section "appearance"

 But we haven't covered so far how to create a new accordion section, so let's create one: